 Feel Empowered to Act

 By the end of our discovery period, we had a solid understanding of the landscape we were working in and the constraints we faced.
 I’d also stopped complaining about those processes being so complex.
 Through our research, we learned why processes were muddled and why teams were siloed.
-We also got to know the people behind the making our government work day-to-day and developed a sense of empathy for the challenges they face.
+We also got to know the people behind the people making our government work day-to-day and developed a sense of empathy for the challenges they face.

 Our newfound knowledge didn’t necessarily make the project any less challenging, but it did increase our confidence and helped attain buy-in from users and stakeholders alike to make changes to an existing and well-liked tool.
 Overall, journey maps shaped the course of our fellowship year by giving us a strong base of understanding before we jumped into defining solutions.
 They helped us understand the landscape we were working within.